 The fair value of Infrastructure is determined at least every three years in accordance with legislative requirements.
 At the end of each period the valuation is reviewed and where appropriate the fair values are updated to reflect current market conditions.
 This process is considered to be in accordance with the Local Government (Financial Management) Regulation 17A, which requires land, buildings, infrastructure, investment properties and vested improvements to be shown at fair value.

-Note 8b.
+Notes to the Financial Statements for the year ended 30 June 2021 Note 8b.
 Infrastructure Assets (continued)

 Movements in Carrying Amounts